int-brain-lab/ibllib/docs_nbsphinx/dj_docs/dj_credentials.md

 # Setting up Datajoint credentials

-Before you can start using Datajoint with IBL data, you will need to configure some Datajoint credentials.
+Before you can start using Datajoint with IBL data on your local computer, you will need to configure some Datajoint credentials.
 We need to specify a database connection to tell Datajoint where to look for IBl data as well as grant access by providing a username and password.

 ```{important}
 To set up credentials you will need access to your Datajoint username and password.
 If you do not have access to these,